AndiDittrich/NodeMCU-Tool/README.md

 [NodeMCU-Tool] Serial connection to use, e.g. COM1 or /dev/ttyUSB2 (/dev/ttyUSB0) COM3
 ```

-This will create a JSON based configuration file named `.nodemcutool` in your **current ddirectory** - you can edit this file manually
+This will create a JSON based configuration file named `.nodemcutool` in your **current directory** - you can edit this file manually

 ### Example Configuration ###